Patronum-Labs/eip7749-wallet_signIntendedValidatorData/README.md

 ## Rationale

-The `eth_signIntendedValidatorData` method aims to bridge the gap between the simplicity of [EIP-191] version [0x45] and the structured approach of [EIP-712].
+The `wallet_signIntendedValidatorData` method aims to bridge the gap between the simplicity of [EIP-191] version [0x45] and the structured approach of [EIP-712].
 By specifying the intended validator address, it reduces phishing risks and provides a more secure signing method for smart contract accounts and other use cases requiring a specific validator address.

 ## Backwards Compatibility